-The stunning ruins of Dunluce Castle is used extensively to market Northern Ireland as a holiday destination.
-This was a perfect location for a castle as access and escape could be restricted by either crossing the narrow bridge or by using the underground sea cave.
-The outer walls and the round towers were built by the MacQuillan’s in the 14th century.
-The gatehouse at the end of the bridge is similar to ones found in Scotland which shows the close links the Northern Irish clans had with Scotland.
-The original gatehouse here was destroyed by the Lord Deputy of Ireland, Sir John Perrot, using cannon in 1584 attacked the castle.
-There are also two openings in the old gatehouse wall which were designed for cannons that Sorely Boy MacDonnell salvaged from ‘The Girona’: a Spanish Armada galleon ship which sank nearby during the storms of 1588.
-On the mainland area there are the remains of 3 terraces, a bowling green, stables, a corn drying kiln and lodgings for important visitors and a manor house built in the 1630’s which had a great hall.
-The famous story was when part of the kitchen fell into the sea and killed many of the kitchen staff during a lavish dinner party in 1639.
-In 1973 the castle appeared on the multi-million selling Led Zeppelin album ‘Houses of the Holy’.
+This is one of Northern Ireland’s most iconic castles and its image is used extensively to market Northern Ireland as a holiday destination.
+This was a perfect defensive location to build a castle as access and escape could be restricted by either crossing the narrow bridge or by using the underground sea cave.
+The outer walls and round towers were built by the Mac Quillan’s in the 14th century and MacDonnell clan added most of the remaining castle in the 16th and 17th centuries.
+The two openings in the old gatehouse were designed for cannons that Sorely Boy MacDonnell salvaged from a Spanish Armada galleon called the Girona which sank nearby during the storms of 1588.
+On the grassy area beside the castle are the remains of three terraces, a bowling green, stables, a corn drying kiln, a great hall, and lodgings that were used for important visitors.
+There is a famous story that occurred in 1639 when part of the kitchen fell into the sea and killed many of the kitchen staff during a lavish dinner party.
+In 1973 the castle also appeared on the multi-million selling Led Zeppelin album ‘Houses of the Holy’.